 The gated community of Wild Dunes includes the major resort, conference, golf and tennis facilities, as well as single-family and multi-family dwelling units.
-Destination Wild Dunes Incorporated (DWD) owns and operates these facilities and also manages many of the short-term rental properties within Wild Dunes.
+Wild Dunes LLC owns and operates these facilities and also manages many of the short-term rental properties within Wild Dunes.
 Short-term rental of these units in season is reaching capacity while unoccupied units remain during the off season.
-The Planned Development District, "PDD" zoning district, which applies to most of the Wild Dunes community, allows up to 350 inn rooms, 147 of which have been constructed to date in the Boardwalk Inn and The Village.
+The Planned Development District, "PDD" zoning district and Conservation-Recreation zoning district "CR," which applies to most of the Wild Dunes community, allows for a maximum of 297 inn rooms, which are made up by the Boardwalk Inn, The Village, and The Sweatgrass Hotel. and The Village,